NES Announces New Virtual Training Option

 Virtual training provides an engaging learning experience for both in-class and remote participants.

 MicroTek is an industry leader in training delivery solutions including training rooms, virtual training solutions, and training logistic management.
 In business since 1991, they have a network of over 3,000 training facilities and help to provide 30,000 classes every year.
-Virtual training participants will receive a class login link and password at the time of registration conveying MicroTek tech support information for troubleshooting issues.
+Virtual training participants will receive a class login link and password at the time of registration.
+MicroTek tech support is included at no additional charge for troubleshooting issues.

 If you have any questions about virtual training and/or our Title 22/RCRA Advanced Hazardous Waste Management training program, please feel free to contact NES at firstname.lastname@example.org or 916-353-2360 / 1-800-NES-ADVISE.